DanielKiani/Portfolio-Optimization-with-Deep-Reinforcement-Learning/README.md

 *You try the webapp here ->* [Gradio webapp](https://huggingface.co/spaces/DanielKiani/Portfolio-Optimization-with-Deep-Reinforcement-Learning)
 > 🛑  *Due to the hardware constraints in the free tier of Huggingface i had to use a smaller LLM (`Qwen/Qwen2.5-1.5B-Instruct` instead of `Qwen/Qwen2.5-3B-Instruct` ) even with this change the LLM analysis aspects will take a while to run so if you want to try the whole experience let the app run in the background and come back to it after a while.* 🛑
+> 🛑 My agent was trained on the data from the start of 2015 untill the end of 2020 so if we were to use it to generate allocations for let's say tomorrow we would retrain the model on the new data. 🛑

 ### Key Features: